OpenSmalltalk/opensmalltalk-vm/CONTRIBUTING.md

 ### Regarding /src and alike directories

-Versioning the generated source code is of critical importance for debugging the VM, since it is not posssible to guarantee that source files will not differ from another set of source files generated in the same environment.
+Versioning the generated source code is of critical importance for debugging the VM, since it is not possible to guarantee that source files will not differ from another set of source files generated in the same environment.
 For this same reason, counting with a clean, versioned set of source files makes it easier to check the newly generated source for bugs in parts of the system such